srfrog/go-relax/README.md

 	import "github.com/codehack/go-relax"

+### Extra / Contributed modules

+Visit [https://github.com/codehack/go-relax-more](https://github.com/codehack/go-relax-more) for more modules and examples.

 ## Example

 Check [example_test.go](https://github.com/codehack/go-relax/blob/master/example_test.go) for an example of basic usage.

 ## Howto

+This and more Howto's are found in the [wiki](https://github.com/codehack/go-relax/wiki).

 ### Use existing or third-party net/http handlers